-A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 650.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit extended to you in the form of a mortgage loan.
-Some of the factors in deciding your FICO score include:
+The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
+The score ranges from 300 to 850, with the majority of people normally having a score of 650.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get credit extended to you via a mortgage loan.
+Some of the factors in deciding your FICO score are:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-In reviewing your credit history, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
+In reviewing your credit history, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all of the bureaus.
+You have a credit score with each of the bureaus.

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
+Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of an individual having a superior FICO score.
+If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double the amount of someone having a superior FICO score.

-Staying on top of your FICO score is the best way to ease into owning a home.
+We're used to working with all tiers of FICO scores.
 Call us at 717-436-8200 and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get it?
-Improving your FICO score takes time.
-It can be rare to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+You'll improve your credit score by using these helpful hints:

 - Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have the most of your debt taking up the balance one card.
+But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the most of your debt transferred to a single card.

-- Chain store cards and gas cards.
-For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
-You must always avoid maintaining a high balance for more than a couple of months because these types of cards normally have a surprising interest rate.
+- Apply for gas cards or store credit.
+For those who have no credit or below average credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
+You should always beware of holding a high balance for more than a couple of billing cycles because these types of cards traditionally have a higher interest rate.

 - Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
-But, make sure you pay them off in no more than two or three payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in one or two payments.

 - Stay on top of payments.
-Delinquent payments drastically drop your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.
+Payment history is a huge factor in your FICO score.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a bank.

-Knowing the ways you can improve your credit score, you can move toward becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Jack Gaughen Network Services Hower & Associates, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Jack Gaughen Network Services Hower & Associates, the loan application process can be a stress-free experience so you, too, can achieve home ownership.